nikitavoloboev/data/minimalism/minimalism.md

 Here is how that board looks for me:
 ![](https://i.imgur.com/xzyxiap.png)

-I put the prices of the items I buy as descriptions.
-And use [FB Market Place](https://facebook.com/marketplace) to sell off the things I don't need.
+I put the prices of the items I buy as descriptions as well how I use each of them & the link where I bought the item from.
+I then use [FB Market Place](https://facebook.com/marketplace) to sell off the things I don't need.

 I [budget all my money](../finance/finance.md) into categories each month.
 This allows me to spend my money mindfully and not buy things I don't need.